civican/legisinfo/42-1/bills/C-58/bill_text.md

 prescribing, for the purpose of subsection 8(1), the conditions under which a request may be transferred from one government institution to another;

-prescribing a fee for the purposes of subsection 11(1) and prescribing an amount for the purposes of subsection 11(2) or the manner of calculating the amount;
+prescribing a fee for the purposes of subsection 11(1);

 prescribing, for the purpose of subsection 12(1), the manner or place in which access to a record or a part of a record shall be given;